dmason-mlb/mcp-atlassian/ISSUES_TO_FIX.md

 ## Executive Summary

-Re-tested the critical and high-severity issues identified in the original ISSUES_TO_FIX.md and ISSUES_TO_FIX_new.md files. **Results show that the core critical issues remain UNFIXED.**
+Re-tested the critical and high-severity issues identified in the original ISSUES_TO_FIX.md and ISSUES_TO_FIX_new.md files. **Results show that the core critical issues remain UNFIXED.** Review code changes from previous commits to observer prior attempts at issue mitigation.
+Use Zen MCP Chat with Grok-4 to discuss fixes for issues that still remain.
+Search online for to verify functionality of API usage.

 ---